asadmarcus/-Starter-DBM-Bot/README.md

 <h4>Credits</h4>
 <p>Project made by <a href="https://develops.xenohub.xyz">Xeno Develops</a>;  Specificly by developer _iTrqPss#8258.
 The Xeno Develops discord server may be found <a href="https://discord.gg/x7GptKk">here</a>; Software made by Robert Borghese</p>

+<h5>Uses</h5>
+<p>This can be used for many things involving the DBM Software.
+This template was built to be edited and I hope this helps.
+An example of this would be just to have a quick startup when making a bot or another would be using this to learn how DBM works.
+Beta and beta mods are needed for this.
+To activate beta just go to Discord Bot Maker in your steam libary and right click>properties>betas>and change to beta.
+The latest beta mods can be found <a href="https://github.com/Discord-Bot-Maker-Mods/DBM-Mods">here</a> along with a installation tutorial.</p>